How to Prepare ELLs for Language Testing

-Track Students Language Growth Throughout the Year
+Track Student’s Language Growth Throughout the Year

 I have created language assessments with multiple versions for each domain and grade level.
-They are a simple way to get a snapshot on how your students are progressing in a more formal way.
+They are a simple way to get a snapshot of how your students are progressing in a more formal way.

 Have Students Set Language Goals

-This is a great practice for students at the beginning of the school year and shortly before taking a language assessment.
+This is great practice for students at the beginning of the school year and shortly before taking a language assessment.
 Goal setting can help ELLs to focus on which areas of language they need the most help in.
-It also helps then to figure out where their strengths are.
+It also helps them to figure out where their strengths are.
 Goal setting can be as simple as giving students a sentence frame such as:

 My language goal is_________, My reading goal is___________.
 My speaking goal is __________.